“How can I help you, hon?”

 While these types of phrases and pet names might sound okay coming from your significant other, it’s quite normal to feel uncomfortable hearing them from a complete stranger!

-Alas, these and other terms of “endearment” are used by customer service representatives all the time—and the discomfort they bring could do a lot to hurt an organization’s reputation.
+Alas, these and other “terms of endearment” are used by customer service representatives all the time.
+The discomfort they bring could hurt an organization’s reputation.
 Customer service representatives communicate with countless different people every day.
 Their main goal is to provide a pleasant experience by fostering a positive relationship and earning a guest’s trust.

 Using terms of endearment with people we know and love is typically used to create an immediate sense of warmth, familiarity, and affection.
 Calling someone you hardly know “sweetheart” or “babe” in today’s day and age, however, is not going to come off as innocent or welcoming.
 It’ll actually accomplish quite the opposite.

 We would argue that more times than not, using a pet name with a customer will make them feel uncomfortable and less likely to return.
-The reality is, most customers are strangers or mere acquaintances only taking part in a transactional relationship—they don’t want to be your “hon” or any other pet name.
+The reality is, most customers are strangers or mere acquaintances, and are only taking part in a transactional relationship.
+They don’t want to be your “hon”.

-We promise: you can still be kind and endearing without using this type of language.
-Calling someone you don’t know “dear” gives an unearned sense of familiarity that many customers today may find jarring, condescending, and ultimately disrespectful.
+We promise that you can still be kind and endearing without using this type of language.
+Calling someone you don’t know “dear” suggests a sense of familiarity that many customers today may find jarring, condescending, and ultimately disrespectful.
 Keep reading to learn why many people today find terms of endearment in customer service outdated and unnecessary.

 WHY TERMS OF ENDEARMENT HAVE NO PLACE IN CUSTOMER SERVICE

 Let’s take a look at a real-life example many of us may be able to relate to.
-This blogger wrote about an experience where a much younger male deli counter employee called her “sweetheart” during a transaction.
-This term felt far too familiar coming from a man she didn’t know—not to mention the lack of respect and formality of turning this term of endearment into something seemingly casual.
+Blogger Rebecca Warner wrote about an experience where a much younger male deli counter employee called her “sweetheart” during a transaction.
+This term felt far too intimate coming from a man she didn’t know.
+She also felt a lack of respect and formality from turning this term of endearment into something seemingly casual.

 Even worse, when the woman asked politely for the employee not to refer to her in such a way, HE was offended.
-As you can imagine, this uncomfortable situation left such a bad taste in the blogger’s mouth that she actually ended up frequenting a different grocery store altogether.
-And rightfully so!
-But this is something she shouldn’t have had to deal with in the first place.
+As you can imagine, this uncomfortable situation left such a bad taste in the blogger’s mouth.
+She actually ended up frequenting a different grocery store altogether, and rightfully so!
+This is something she shouldn’t have had to deal with in the first place.

 The heart of the issue comes down to a lack of respect and self-awareness from the deli counter employee.
-You see, the role of the customer is to pay money for a product or service to improve their lives, which in turn keeps a business profitable.
-At the end of the day, that’s the extent of the consumers’ relationship with an organization and its employees.
+You see, the role of the customer is to pay money for a product or service to improve their lives.
+This is what keeps a business profitable.
+At the end of the day, that’s the extent of the customer’s relationship with an organization and its employees.

-This may have worked back in the day, but in 2021, this couldn’t be farther from the truth.
+This may have worked back in the day, but now, this couldn’t be farther from the truth.
 In fact, using this type of language often puts customers in an uncomfortable position.
-When terms of endearment are used outside of meaningful relationships, it often infantilizes the person in a situation.
-This is especially a problem when they have already come to the customer representative for some sort of service or help.
-When a representative uses words like “honey,” “babe,” “dear,” or “sweetheart,” it can tip the scales of power uncomfortably and inappropriately off-kilter.
+When terms of endearment are used outside of meaningful relationships, it often infantilizes the person in the situation.
+This is especially problematic when they have already come to the customer representative for some sort of service or help.
+When a representative uses words like “honey”, “babe”, “dear”, or “sweetheart”, it can tip the scales of power inappropriately off-kilter.

 DOES EVERYONE FEEL THIS WAY?

-It can be extremely off-putting—especially if the person has ever been in a situation where terms like “honey” or “dear” have been used in a demeaning way to make them feel less-than in a past job or relationship.
+It can be extremely off-putting, especially if the person has ever been in a situation where terms like “honey” or “dear” were used in a demeaning way to make them feel less-than in a past job or relationship.
 This is why it’s always better to refer to customers in a consistent and respectful manner.
 When it comes to using terms of endearment, just remember that most people today simply don’t want to hear it—particularly in a professional encounter.

 SO… WHAT SHOULD WE DO?